 To chase a million-dollar dream, you need a million-dollar piece of equipment – okay, not literally.
 Suppose you plan on starting your podcast, your home studio, or anything that will require you to record, mix and master properly.
 In that case, you need an excellent Audio interface.

-The majority of our computers come with audio interfaces which may suffice for some minor recordings, these interfaces are still not enough to give you quality sound.
+The majority of our computers come with audio interfaces which may suffice for some minor recordings, but these interfaces are still not enough to give you quality sound.

 So, if you are looking for the best audio interfaces for Mac, this guide is for you.